As coronavirus looms over sports world, fans must ask themselves some tough questions

 The Sounders added that they are “in continuous dialogue with regional health authorities and Major League Soccer, in addition to our network of medical experts” as well as putting into place expanded sanitation procedures.

 Yet every fan must decide for themselves whether it’s worth the risk of sharing close quarters with thousands of strangers for the purpose of rooting on their team in person.
-I spoke on Friday to Kristen White of Renton, a Sounders die-hard and season-ticket holder who has attended every home match since 2012.
+I spoke on Friday to Kristen White of Renton, a Sounders diehard and season-ticket holder who has attended every home match since 2012.
 She didn’t plan to end that streak Saturday night.

 “I’m pretty much full speed ahead,” she said.
 “I was talking with some co-workers.
 We’d be more concerned if it was a closed venue.
 Because it’s open air, I’m not hugely concerned.”